evadnl/ansible-role-node_exporter/README.md

     firewalld_present: false

-If you run firewalld as your firewall then you can use this to open up port `9100` through this.
+If you run firewalld as your firewall then you can change this to `True` open up port `9100` through this.

 ## Example Playbook